NebraLtd/Helium-Guides/docs/FAQs.md

 ## What frequency do I need for my country?

-We recommend you consult the [frequency plan guide on the Helium website](https://developer.helium.com/longfi/frequency-plans-by-country) to find which frequency plan matches your country, if you have any questions feel free to message.
+We recommend you consult the [frequency plan guide on the TTN website](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) to find which frequency plan matches your country, if you have any questions feel free to message.

+While TTN is a different LoRa network the same frequency plans apply.

 ## When will the Nebra Hotspot ship?